-Philosophy and Theology is one of the fastest-growing departments in the school, with a significant increase in Sixth Form pupils over the past five years.
-This year we have three sets in the Lower Sixth and two sets in the Upper Sixth (50 pupils).
-The course is relevant to a huge range of subject choices, and it appeals to pupils with all kinds of academic focus.
+Philosophy and Theology is one of the fastest-growing departments in the school, with a significant increase in Sixth Form pupils over the past six years.
+The course is relevant to many subject choices and appeals to pupils with a wide academic focus.